Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: Qualitative and Analytical Analysis

+We discuss three types of granularities at which the intermediate matrix can be broken into pipeline steps for PP and SP-Generic dataflows.
+Rows 4-9 in Table~\ref{tables:interleave} show all feasible loop orders for all possible granularities and phase orders.

-Fig.~\ref{fig:example-pipelineparallel}a shows an example loop order (VFN,VFG) for Element(s) wise granularity for phase order Aggregation to Combination.
-For each element or a set of elements which is (are) indexed by V and F, the inner-most loop (N) of aggregation reduces all the neighbors for a given tile of vertices and features to be reduced and parallelly, the innermost loop of combination computes G for the previous tile of vertices and features.
-Table~\ref{tables:interleave} shows all the feasible loop orders for all possible granularities and phase orders.
+\textbf{Element.} Element(s)-wise granularity involves tiles of a few elements being processed in a pipelined manner rather than the whole dimensions.
+Fig.~\ref{fig:example-pipelineparallel}a) shows an example of element(s)-wise granularity PP\textsubscript{AC}(V\textsubscript{x}F\textsubscript{x}N\textsubscript{x}, V\textsubscript{x}F\textsubscript{x}G\textsubscript{x}).
+For each element(s) which is (are) indexed by V and F, the inner-most loop (N) of Aggregation reduces all the neighbors for a given tile of vertices and features to be reduced and, in parallel, the innermost loop of Combination computes G for the previous tile of vertices and features.
+The amount of buffering is 2$\times$\textit{Pel} for PP datalow and \textit{Pel} for SP-Generic. $Pel$ = T\textunderscore V\textsubscript{max}$\times$T\textunderscore F\textsubscript{max}\footnote{If tile size of a dimension (T\textunderscore Dim) is imbalanced, ie (T\textunderscore Dim\textsubscript{AGG} $\neq$T\textunderscore Dim\textsubscript{CMB}), then the T\textunderscore Dim corresponding to Pel would be the LCM.
+In this work, we only consider mappings where higher tile size is multiple of the lower, which is equivalent to T\textunderscore Dim\textsubscript{max}, otherwise LCM can be large.}.